dragonflydb/documentation/docs/command-reference/sorted-sets/zremrangebyscore.md

 ### Can the score range include negative values?

-Yes, negative scores are allowed.
+Yes, negative scores are allowed in sorted sets.
-You can use negative values as both the `min` and `max` to define a valid range in the sorted set.
+You can use negative values in both the `min` and `max` parameters to define a valid range in the sorted set.